KhronosGroup/KTX-Software/BUILDING.md

 You need to install the Open Asset Import Library [`libassimp`](https://github.com/assimp/assimp) on GNU/Linux and macOS if you want to build the KTX vulkan loader tests.
 The KTX Git repo has binaries for iOS and Windows.
 You'll find `libassimp` in the standard package manager on GNU/Linux.
 On macOS it can be installed via [MacPorts](https://www.macports.org/install.php) or [Brew](https://brew.sh/).

+### OpenCL

+You need to install an OpenCL SDK and OpenCL driver on GNU/Linux and Windows if you want to build _libktx_ so the Basis Universal encoders use OpenCL.
+Drivers are standard on macOS & iOS and Xcode includes the SDK.
+On GNU/Linux these can be installed via the package manager.
+On Windows, the GPU driver typically includes an OpenCL driver.
+The place from which to download the SDK depends on your GPU vendor.

 {# vim: set ai ts=4 sts=4 sw=2 expandtab textwidth=75:}